 Where to go shopping in Loches?
 Les Ateliers du Coin

-This boutique of creators and artisans offers an exhibition and sales space open to the public.
-In total, Les Ateliers du Coin offer 60 m² dedicated to the exhibition and sale of creations mixing varied talents (gathering artisan, pottery, natural cosmetics with plants…) from ten artisans determined to promote the know-how of South Touraine.
-The boutique brings together 12 permanent artisans, plus guests (artisans and artists) who change every 3 months.
+This boutique for designers and craftspeople offers an exhibition and sales space open to the public.
+In total, Les Ateliers du Coin offer 60 m² dedicated to exhibiting and selling creations that combine various talents (craft forager, pottery, natural cosmetics made with plants…) from ten artisans determined to promote the expertise of the South Touraine region.
+The boutique brings together 12 permanent artisans, plus guests (artisans and artists) who rotate every 3 months.

 Les Ateliers du Coin